Oliver!: 2008 West End revival

-When Rowan Atkinson fell ill in April 2009, Russ Abbot stepped in to play the role temporarily who previously starred in the 1997 Palladium run.
-In July 2009, British comedian Omid Djalili replaced Atkinson as Fagin, receiving positive reviews.
-In December 2009, Griff Rhys Jones took over as Fagin, with Steven Hartley as Bill Sikes.
-Hartley had played Sikes in the 1997 Palladium production.
-In March 2010, Kerry Ellis took over the role of Nancy, also receiving positive reviews.
-Bleach, D'Silva, and Ferguson were replaced by Jason Morell, Christian Patterson, and Claire Machin, respectively.
-In June 2010, Russ Abbot again took over as Fagin.
-Stephen Moore was a replacement for Mr. Brownlow.
-Ron Moody, the original Fagin, joined the cast at the end of the performance on 14 June 2010, in celebration of the show's 50th Anniversary.
+Ron Moody, the original Fagin, joined the cast at the end of the performance on 30 June 2010, in celebration of the show's 50th Anniversary.
 Griff Rhys Jones returned as Fagin in December 2010.

-The production closed on 8 January 2011, to be replaced at the theatre by the original London production of Shrek The Musical.
+The production closed on 8 January 2011, replaced at the theatre by the original London production of Shrek The Musical.

 2011–13 UK and Ireland tour

 After the 2009 revival closed in January 2011, Cameron Mackintosh announced that a new production based on the Drury Lane production with a new set and direction by Laurence Connor would embark on a 13-month UK and Ireland tour beginning at the Wales Millennium Centre, Cardiff in December 2011 and ending February 2013 at the Bristol Hippodrome.
 The tour was announced to star Neil Morrissey and Brian Conley sharing the role of Fagin and Samantha Barks (who came third in the BBC reality show I'd Do Anything, which was won by Jodie Prenger to be cast in the 2009 revival as Nancy) as Nancy before sharing the role with Cat Simmons while Barks left to appear as Éponine in the film adaptation of Les Misérables (after Mackintosh announced the casting in January 2011 during the curtain call of a performance at the Palace Theatre, Manchester).